UniversalDependencies/UD_Javanese-CSUI/README.md

 # Acknowledgments

-* UD Javanese-CSUI built by the *Javanese NLP Group* at [Information Retrieval and Natural Language Processing ([IR-NLP](https://ir.cs.ui.ac.id)) Laboratory of Faculty of Computer Science, Universitas Indonesia.
+* UD Javanese-CSUI was developed by the **Javanese NLP Group** at Information Retrieval and Natural Language Processing ([IR-NLP](https://ir.cs.ui.ac.id)) Laboratory of Faculty of Computer Science, Universitas Indonesia.

 ## References